F. S. Lodhi: Early life and education

-Career

-He started his career after obtaining his degree from Military Academy.
-He was first posted to the East Bengal Regiment in the East Pakistan where he later commanded an uncertain regiment.
-Prior to his promotion to the rank of colonial, he was sent to Staff College, Camberley by the Pakistan Army for further training.
+He was first posted to the East Bengal Regiment in East Pakistan where he later commanded an uncertain regiment.
+Prior to his promotion to the rank of colonel, he was sent to Staff College, Camberley by the Pakistan Army for further training.
 During the Indo-Pakistani War of 1971, he commanded a brigade in Lahore upon his promotion to the rank of brigadier.
 After conflict ended between the two countries, he was appointed as an instructor with the second assignment as a chief instructor at the Command and Staff College.
 He again went to the UK for professional military training.

-After he served as a brigadier, he was then promoted to the rank of major general during which, he commanded a division in Kharian, Punjab.
+Upon being promoted to the rank of Major General, he commanded a division in Kharian, Punjab.
 He later served as a divisional commander during the government of Muhammad Zia-ul-Haq.
-As a major general, he was posted as Chief of General Staff from 1978 to March 1980.
+As a Major General, he was posted as Chief of General Staff from 1978 to March 1980.
 He was also assigned to command IV Corps with his last promotion of lieutenant general, during which he also served as governor of Punjab.

+Surviving a plane crash

-After serving as a governor of Punjab, he was sent from Rawalpindi to Quetta with his second appointment as governor of Balochistan in 1984.
-However, his Cessna aircraft crushed in a remote area and pilot and ACD died in aviation accident and Lodi received minor injuries.
-He was admitted to a local hospital where the doctors gave him blood transfusion that infected him with malaria and later hepatitis C. The infectious disease damaged his liver and he was subsequently airlifted to the Combined Military Hospital Rawalpindi where he recovered from disease, and he resumed his duties in Quetta.
+After serving as a governor of Punjab, he was sent from Rawalpindi to Quetta with his second appointment as Governor of Balochistan in 1984.
+However, his Cessna aircraft crashed in a remote area and pilot Nadir Imtiaz Saigal and ADC died in the aviation accident and Lodi received minor injuries.

+He was admitted to a local hospital where the doctors gave him a unnecessary blood transfusion that infected him with malaria and later hepatitis C. The infectious disease damaged his liver and he was subsequently airlifted to the Combined Military Hospital Rawalpindi where he recovered from disease, and he resumed his duties in Quetta.

+Later life

 After retiring from the services, he moved to Karachi on the request of his wife where he spent his last days and started teaching in a law college in Karachi, and used to wrote articles for newspapers, including Dawn newspaper and Outlook magazine.

-As aa defence writer, he was among the others who outlined the use of the basic principles of nuclear doctrine of Pakistan.
+As a defence writer, he was among the others who outlined the use of the basic principles of the nuclear doctrine of Pakistan.